• Employee vs. Contractor: Get Classification Right

 Employee vs. Contractor: Get Classification Right

 The IRS and state agencies care about control and relationship, not the label on your agreement.
+The IRS worker classification guide explains the criteria in detail.
 Generally, employees follow your schedule, use your tools, and do work central to your business.
 Independent contractors control how work is done, often serve multiple clients, and bring their own methods.

 Understanding what is a sole proprietorship vs. other entities also affects how you report wages and liabilities.